-Supplementary Information Form or SIF

-A form in addition to the LA common application form.
-Some schools use SIFs to collect information necessary to apply one or more of their oversubscription criteria.

-SIFs need only be completed to provide information related to a specific oversubscription criterion, not by applicants who aren't seeking priority according to those criteria.

-An application form must also be completed in all cases.
-Tie breaker To distinguish between children in an oversubscription criterion, priority will be determined based on distance between home and school.
-This is measured in a straight line from the address point marker for a child's address to the centre of the main entrance to the school site using Devon LA's Geographical Information System (GIS).
-Where new-build properties are not yet displayed on the map, an estimate of the property location will be made using all available information.
-This will be updated when possible.
-Children who live closer to the school have a higher priority for admission.
-Where two or more children reside within a block of flats, they will be deemed to live at an equal distance from the school.
-If the tiebreaker above is not enough to distinguish between applicants in an oversubscription criterion, there will be a random ballot.
-This will be undertaken by a person independent of the school, such as an elected Member of The LA, by the operation of an electronic list randomiser.
-This will be used where it is necessary to distinguish between two or more addresses within 2 metres of each other.
-Random allocation will not be applied to multiple birth siblings (twins and triplets etc.) from the same family tied for the final place.
-Schools will admit them all.
-Uniform Children attending many schools are expected to wear a uniform.
-Where this is the case, information about where this can be purchased and support for families who may be unable to afford items of uniform will be available from the school office and website.
-Waiting Lists Schools will operate a waiting list for each year group until the end of the academic year.
-This will be maintained by the LA on behalf of the school and shared with the school.
-Waiting lists will only contain the names of children who have formally applied and been refused admission.
-Children's positions on the waiting list will be determined solely in accordance with a school's oversubscription criteria.
-Positions will be reordered whenever anyone is added to or leaves the waiting list.
-Therefore, a child's name can go up or down on the list.
-The length of time on a waiting list does not affect a child's position.
-Parents must confirm they wish the child to remain on the waiting list when requested to do so and must reapply at the end of the academic year.
-This is to ensure the list is kept up to date. © Devon County Cour ncil 2024
+Supplementary Information Form or SIF A form in addition to the LA common application form.
+Some schools use SIFs to information necessary to apply one or more of their oversubscription criteria.
+SIFs need only be completed to provide information related to a specific oversubscriterion, not by applicants who aren't seeking priority according to those criteria.
+An application form must also be completed in all cases. collect ription Tie breaker To distinguish between children in an oversubscription criterion, priority will be deter based on distance between home and school.
+This is measured in a straight line from address point marker for a child's address to the centre of the main entrance to the site using Devon LA's Geographical Information System (GIS). om the Where new-build properties are not yet displayed on the map, an estimate of the properties are not yet displayed on the map, an estimate of the properties are not yet displayed on the map, an estimate of the properties are not yet displayed on the map, an estimate of the properties are not yet displayed on the map, an estimate of the properties are not yet displayed on the map, an estimate of the properties are not yet displayed on the map, an estimate of the properties are not yet displayed on the map, an estimate of the properties are not yet displayed on the map, an estimate of the properties are not yet displayed on the map, an estimate of the properties are not yet displayed on the map, an estimate of the properties are not yet displayed on the map. operty Children who live closer to the school have a higher priority for admission.
+Where more children reside within a block of flats, they will be deemed to live at an equal disfrom the school.
+If the tiebreaker above is not enough to distinguish between applicants oversubscription criterion, there will be a random ballot.
+This will be undertaken by a prince independent of the school by the operation of an electronic list randomiser.
+This used where it is necessary to distinguish between two or more addresses within 2 roof each other. person will be Random allocation will not be applied to multiple birth siblings (twins and triplets etc. the same family tied for the final place.
+Schools will admit them all. .) from Uniform Children attending many schools are expected to wear a uniform.
+Where this is the information about where this can be purchased and support for families who may be to afford items of uniform will be available from the school office and website.
+Waiting Lists Schools will operate a waiting list for each year group until the end of the academic This will be maintained by the LA on behalf of the school and shared with the s Waiting lists will only contain the names of children who have formally applied and refused admission. chool.
+Children's positions on the waiting list will be determined solely in accordance school's oversubscription criteria.
+Positions will be reordered whenever anyone is ad or leaves the waiting list.
+Therefore, a child's name can go up or down on the list length of time on a waiting list does not affect a child's position. ded to Parents must confirm they wish the child to remain on the waiting list when requested so and must reapply at the end of the academic year.
+This is to ensure the list is kep date. © Devon County Council 2024